nathangero/employee-tracker/README.md

 * Using async/await with `mysql2` promises is like using `fetch()`, when you receive the response from the database query, you must return/resolve that response before being able to parse it.
 An example is below in [Code Snippets](#code-snippets)
 * JavaScript Objects are like a "mini-relational database".
 It has a (key, value) pair kind of like how this app's database has a relationsihp between "role" and "department".
+* `console.table()` is a very easy way to show formated data.
+Very handy when using SQL!

 ## Code Snippets